viking-frank/neurocats.github.io/_posts/2017-08-17-tensorflow.md

 **- python.org**

 This just means **python** is
-- multi-purpose, especially cross-platform and
+- multi-purpose, (especially cross-platform) and
 - can easily combine different systems.

-In short: It can do everything but nothing right.
-On the contrary it is slow and hard to parallelize, because it doesn't live deep inside the system like c++ etc.
+In short: It can do everything everywhere but nothing right or in the most efficient way.
+It is slow and hard to parallelize, because it doesn't live deep inside the system like C++ etc. However it is elegant and easy to use.

 ### What is numpy?
 > NumPy is the fundamental **package** for scientific computing with Python.
 **- numpy.org**

-Python is loved by the scientific community because of the variety of scientific computing packages i.e. **numpy**, scipy.
-This gives the developer the beauty of python syntax by easily providing scientific tools i.e. matrix computation, sparse computation.
+Python is loved by the scientific community because of the variety of scientific computing packages e.g. **numpy**, scipy.
+This gives the developer the beauty of using python syntax by easily providing mathematical tools e.g. matrix computation.

 ### What is tensorflow?
 > An open-source software **library** for Machine Intelligence.
 **- tensorflow.org**

-Tensorflow is a c++ library.
+Tensorflow is a C++ library.
 In detail think of tensorflow as an API.
-It is fast, can comunicate with the GPU and can therefore parallelize computations.
-Furthermore tensorflow has a deeper understanding of your computation.
+With a python interface.
+It is fast, can communicate with the GPU and can therefore parallelize computations.
+Furthermore tensorflow has a more general respresentation of a computation.
 It is able to compute a symbolical derivative of a mathematical function and knows which part of the computation can work in parallel.
 We will elaborate on that in more detail in this tutorial.

 ### What the fuck?
-What we are doing basically is using pythons power of integrating systems with the tensorflow library.
-We are communicating with the GPU over tensorflow controlled by python and therefore illuminating pythons bad habits.
+What we are doing basically is using pythons power of elegantly integrating systems with the tensorflow library (via python API).
+We are communicating with the GPU over tensorflow controlled by python.
+We are combining easy to use python with fast but complicated C++ and taking the best properties respectively.

+## Tensorflow philosophy
+I will give an overview how tensorflow calculates and give a practical example of the concrete difference to pure python in the next section.

+### It's all about computation graphs
+One field in theoretical computer science represents mathematical operations in a graph.
+Tensorflow is a tool where you can build computation graphs and provides functions like derivation that makes the use of an formula easier.
+Tensorflow provides nodes that you can feed with numpy values and gives the possibility to ask for each nodes value given the input (or constant).

+Never forget.
+You are building a graph.
+When you want to evaluate a variable (graph node) you can only do it in a so called 'tensorflow session'.
+Outside such a session you will just see an abstract graph build in your desired architecture.

 ## Basic tools
+We will take a look at the basic calculating units and operations.
+Always trying to find out why numpy isn't sufficient for
+> letting tensors flow.

 ### arrays/tensors
 You will always need **Tensors/Arrays**.
-So let's start with the smalles non-trivial example of rank 2.
-Or: A Matrix.
+So let's start with the smallest non-trivial example: A tensor of rank 2; Or: A Matrix.

 ```python
 import numpy as np